 The hotel stood at 8841-8845 Woodward Ave., just south of Hazelwood and next door to the Temple Beth El, which had opened two years earlier.

-The 60-room hotel opened Aug.
+The building permit for the 60-room, brick hotel was pulled March 11, 1924, and it opened Aug.
 26, 1924, with Paul Shapiro as its manager.
-Its erection did not receive any news coverage, and its architect is unknown.
-An ad in The Detroit News the day of the opening called it "an establishment of unique distinction, a place for families desiring all the advantages of hotel service and the privacy and exclusiveness of home life at the same time.
+It was built at a cost of $100,000, and its architect was Joseph P. Jogerst.
+Its erection did not receive any news coverage, but an ad in The Detroit News the day of the opening called it "an establishment of unique distinction, a place for families desiring all the advantages of hotel service and the privacy and exclusiveness of home life at the same time.
 An ultra-modern stopping place for transients at moderate rates; each room beautifully furnished.
 The policy of this hotel is to provide its guests with a complete and yet unobtrusive service in keeping with a home-like spirit."
 Another ad the following month called it "luxuriously furnished.
 Ideally situated in the finest North Woodward residential section” with “beautiful, homelike rooms."
 The Mt.
 Royal also offered "complete hotel service."

 But just a few months later, in December 1924, the Mt.
 Royal's restaurant and coffee shop went out of business.
 It’s unclear whether the hotel was struggling, the restaurant was poorly run, or both.